nphl/JavaRushTasks/README.md

 # JavaRushTasks
-My solution to the JavaRush course tasks.
+My solution of the JavaRush course tasks.

 Additional information about this course you can see at http://javarush.ru